zchee/golang-wiki/WebAssembly.md

 See https://godoc.org/syscall/js.

+Alternatively, [a library for streamlining DOM manipulation](https://github.com/dennwc/dom) is in development.

 # Debugging

 WebAssembly doesn't *yet* have any support for debuggers, so you'll need to use the good 'ol `println()` approach for now to display output on the JavaScript console.